Interior Design Masters Program

-The MA Interior Design program is a study that's meant to take your architecture or interior design skills to a higher level.
+A Master of Arts in Interior Design is a program that's meant to take your architecture, interior design, or creative arts skills to a higher level.

-Though it is more challenging than the BA program, it's an extremely exciting study that prepares students for top-notch professional careers in the interior architecture and interior design industries.
+Though more challenging than the Bachelor of Arts program, it is an extremely exciting study that prepares students for top-notch professional careers in the interior architecture and interior design industries.

 If you fall within these groups, this article is for you.

-The post-graduate program covers major topics that includes:
+The post-graduate program covers major topics and these include:

 - Interior architecture